 The Run Down on Thrashy...

-Thrashville, with its furry feet set firmly in the punk, hard rock and metal genres, has loads of awesome extras like skateboard demos, graff art displays, bmx, markets and more.
+Thrashville, with its furry feet set firmly in the punk, hard rock and metal genres, has loads of awesome extras like skateboard demos, graff art displays and BMX.

-One day to drink and be merry, basking in the full throttle riffage of some of Australia's craziest musical legends, plus a fine selection of more local favourite thunderers over two stages for 12 hrs.
+It's one day to drink and be merry and bask in the full throttle riffage of some of Australia's craziest musical legends.

 BOOK A RETURN COACH